IWantMyLemons/Personal-Obsidian-Notes/Relation.md

 ---

-Definition:: A relation is a mathematical tool for describing associations between elements of sets.
+Definition:: A mathematical tool for describing associations between elements of [sets](Set.md).

 Currently known relations include:
 - [Binary Relation](./Binary%20Relation.md) : Given sets $A$ and $B$, a binary relation $R:A\to B$ where $R \subseteq A \times B$
+- [Partial Ordering](./Partial%20Ordering.md) : A [Relation](Relation.md) that is reflexive, antisymmetric and transitive

 e.g.
 $\text{let } a = \{1, 2, 3, 4\}$